-Robots would have a great strides.
-And robots can help people a lot on the routine works, and then people can live a happier life without tedious tasks.
-However, the paradox is that people would lose their jobs and get no money since their position has been replaced by the robots.
-It is a hard question if the system do not have a fundamental change.
-For example, the food supply in the world has already surpass the need of the human race.
-However, there still has many people live in starvation.
-The right to buy food is just like the right to earn money even though we don’t need people to do more work.
+There would be great strides in robotics.
+Robots would help people a lot in routine tasks, and then people would be able to live a happier life free of tedious tasks.
+However, the paradox is that people would lose their jobs and earn no money since their position would have been replaced by robots.
+This is a difficult question without fundamental changes in the system.
+For example, although the world’s food supply has already surpassed the needs of the human race, there are still many starving people.
+The right to buy food is just like the right to earn money, even though we don’t need people to do more work.
 How people can have right to live a better life is still a question.
-And I think this is about the system or the rule that people live in the society and it is a hard philosophical question.
+I think this is about the system or the rule that governs society; thus this is a hard philosophical question.

-Also, one mentioned that the data collection everywhere is intimidating since bad people or government can control all people’s life.
-The monitors and sensors is all over, and the technology can easily help us with the information calculation but can also easily track everyone’s behavior and what he or she have done, like being supervised by someone.
+Also, one mentioned that pervasive data collection is intimidating, since it gives bad people or the government control over people’s lives.
+The monitors and sensors are all over, and although technology can easily help us to calculate information, it can also easily be used to track each person’s behavior and record what he or she has done, just as if they were being supervised by someone.
 The privacy issue is important in this case.
 And the IoT is indeed one way to collect so many data all around.

-We have a clash in whether the robots will surpass the wisdom of human.
-Artificial intelligence has long been a great issue in the Hollywood movies.
-We all think that machines can only feedback what we have already typed or programmed and the creation would never surpass the wisdom of its creator.
-But, what if the statement is not correct?
-If one day the machine could have its own mind and it could create idea itself instead of only responding to the inputs or stimulations.
-The machine could create things from nothing.
-What should we do?
-Should we embrace and admire its intelligence or should we fight for it and prevent this from happening?
-This is like a sci-fi movie.
-But it is a good question.
-And how about the clone people?
-Should we embrace their humanity or should we simply ignore the question?
-There are many debatable issues about the genetic engineering as the technology progress.
-It’s a hard question, but it’s a question we should face.
+We disagreed about whether robots will surpass humans in wisdom.
+Artificial intelligence has long been a great issue in Hollywood movies.
+We all think that machines can only feedback what we have already typed or programmed, and that a creation could never surpass the wisdom of its creator.
+But, what if that statement were not correct?
+What if one day the machine had its own mind and could create ideas by itself instead of only responding to input or stimulation?
+It would then be able to create something from nothing.
+What should we do in this case?
+Should we embrace and admire its intelligence or should we fight against this to prevent this from happening?
+This is like a science fiction movie, but it is a good question.
+And how about cloned people?
+Should we embrace their humanity, or should we simply ignore the question?
+As technology progresses, there will be many debates about genetic engineering.
+It’s a hard question, but it’s a question we must face.